-Long-Term Debt - On March 8, 2012, we, in our capacity as the parent entity and guarantor, WDT and WDI, entered into the Credit Facility.
-The Credit Facility provided for \$2.8 billion of unsecured loan facilities, consisting of a \$2.3 billion term loan facility and a \$500 million revolving credit facility.
-As of December 27, 2013, the outstanding balance was \$1.8 billion for the term loan facility and \$500 million for the revolving credit facility, totaling \$2.3 billion.
-On January 9, 2014, the outstanding balance on the existing Credit Facility was repaid, the Credit Facility was terminated, and the new Credit Agreement was entered into.
+Long-Term Debt - On March 8, 2012, we, in our capacity as the parent entity and guarantor, WDT and WDI, entered into the Prior Credit Facility.
+The Prior Credit Facility provided for \$2.8 billion of unsecured loan facilities, consisting of a \$2.3 billion term loan facility and a \$500 million revolving credit facility.
+On January 9, 2014, the outstanding balance on the Prior Credit Facility was repaid, the Prior Credit Facility was terminated, and the new Credit Agreement was entered into.

-As of the date of this Quarterly Report on Form 10-Q, the outstanding term loan balance under the Credit Agreement was \$2.5 billion.
-We are required to make quarterly principal payments on the term loan facility beginning in March 2014, totaling \$63 million for the remainder of fiscal 2014, \$125 million in fiscal 2015, \$156 million in fiscal 2016, \$219 million in fiscal 2017, \$250 million in fiscal 2018 and the remaining balance of \$1.7 billion in fiscal 2019.
-For additional information, see Part I, Item 1, Note 4 and Note 14 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q.
+As of March 28, 2014, no amounts were outstanding under the revolving credit facility of the Credit Agreement and the term loan facility had an outstanding balance of \$2.5 billion and a variable interest rate of 1.66%.
+We are required to make quarterly principal payments on the term loan facility totaling \$31 million for the remainder of fiscal 2014, \$125 million in fiscal

+2015, \$156 million in fiscal 2016, \$219 million in fiscal 2017, \$250 million in fiscal 2018 and the remaining balance of \$1.7 billion in fiscal 2019.
+For additional information, see Part I, Item 1, Note 4 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-O.